What is a W-4 Form?

 - For the current year, you expect a refund of all federal income tax withheld because you expect to have no tax liability

-Most people do not meet these criteria, but if you do, then by all means claim exempt from withholding on your W-4 form.
-Those claiming exempt must remember to do so each year with a new W-4 form.
+Unfortunately, most people don’t meet these criteria, but if you do, then by all means claim exempt from withholding on your W-4 form.

 Did you know… being exempt is different than an exemption?
-The latter is a concept from before 2017 tax reform.
 Learn more in our post, “What is a tax exemption?”

 This is the good part – you can complete a new W-4 at any time to change the amount of withholding you claim going forward.
-If you are pretty far into the tax year, you may want to have a set amount withheld from your remaining paychecks.
+If it’s far into the tax year, you may want to have a set amount withheld from your remaining paychecks.
 This will help compensate for amounts that would have been withheld earlier in the year.
-While it’s a more significant decrease of your monthly income, it helps ensure that you do not have a large liability at tax time.
-If you do need to do that, make sure to adjust the amount back at the beginning of the next year.
+While it could decrease of your monthly income, it helps ensure you have a tax liability come tax time.
+(Just make sure to adjust the amount back at the beginning of the next year.)

 Here is an example to clarify this: On the advice of a friend, Jamie claimed less withholding on her Form W-4 in order to increase her take-home pay.
 Normally, Jamie would be able to allow her employer to withholding based on her filing status and tax rate, because she is single and doesn’t have any children.
 However, since she has not been withholding sufficient amounts for the first half of the tax year, she might go ahead and decide to withhold a little bit more for the rest of the year to compensate.
 She should also consider having a set additional amount withheld.
 In January, she will then complete a new W-4 leaving out the additional withholding, since she has not had any major life changes.

-So, have we properly answered, “what’s a W-4 form” and all related W-4 questions?
+So, have we properly answered, “What’s a W-4 form” and all related W-4 questions?
 Even with all W-4 information explained, the topic can be a bit tricky.
-For information about how tax reform affects withholding, review whether you should submit a new W-4 and consult a tax pro for more help.
+For more guidance, consult a tax pro for more help.

 Was this topic helpful?